jurinho17-sv/ParkSpot-Catalog/README.md

 ## Future Improvements
 If I had more time, I would add:

-- A map view showing the locations
+- **Fuzzy search feature**
+    - implement a fuzzy search feature to handle misspellings to make the UX better

+- **User ratings & reviews**
+    - to allow drivers to share their honest feedback for each parking lot

+- **Map View Integration**
-- The ability to save favorite parking spots
+    - display every parking spots on a real map

-- Real-time availability sorting option (if allowed)
+- **Real-Time Availability sorting option (if allowed)**
-- User ratings and reviews
+    - integrate live data (not mock data) to show real-time parking availability

+- **Save Favorite Spots**
+    - enable users to bookmark their preferred parking locations for easy future access

 ## Resources Used
 - MDN Web Docs for JavaScript reference